SEO Basics: How to Make Your Website Google-Friendly

 These are two great examples of how people search for information and products in each niche.
 The keywords you pick for your SEO efforts should reflect similar and industry-relevant search term distinctions.

 The Only SEO Constant Is Change

-Another thing to keep in mind is that making your website Google-friendly is not a one-time task.
-You must create and post useful content consistently.
-Google is always crawling through the web updating its results pages.
-Need some blogging ideas?
-See this article on 40 Great Blogging Ideas for Your Blog.
+Keep in mind that making your website Google-friendly is not a one-time task.
+It's important to create and post useful content consistently because Google is always 'building a better mousetrap' by crawling the web and tweaking its page rank algorithm to update results pages.